dipaish/DAMN/README.md

 ***Warning: DVWA is intentionally insecure!
 Do not upload or deploy it on any publicly accessible server or web hosting service.
 If exposed to the internet, it will almost certainly be compromised***

-# Setting Up DVWA with Docker
+# Setting Up DVWA with Docker (locally in your personal device)

 You can set up DVWA (Damn Vulnerable Web Application) by forking this repository to your GitHub account and then cloning it to your local environment.
 This repository includes a custom `php.ini` file to ensure that all necessary PHP configurations are met for the DVWA environment.